canaryhealth/pyramid_pagination/doc/manual.rst

 ==============

-When specifying options to the paginator `engine` attribute, it can either be a `pyramid_paginate.Engine` subclass instance or a set of parameters that will be passed on directly to the current engine's `.extend()` method.
+When specifying options to the paginator `engine` attribute, it can either be a `pyramid_pagination.Engine` subclass instance or a set of parameters that will be passed on directly to the current engine's `.extend()` method.
 The engine supports the following options: